jldbc/pybaseball/README.md

 We will try to publish periodic updates through the 'releases' and PyPI CI, but it may lag at times.

+## Community

+Discussion about pybaseball use and development is hosted on our group Discord, sign up link [here](https://discord.gg/TnJVyUDDn8).
+Issues with the codebase should still be raised and addressed on GitHub.

 ##  Documentation

 Full documentation on available functions and their arguments along with examples is located [docs](https://github.com/jldbc/pybaseball/tree/master/docs) folder.
 This section contains a brief overview of the main functionalities of this library.